Cattle slaughter in India: Chandigarh

-The Punjab Prohibition of Cow Slaughter Act, 1955 applies to Chandigarh, Himachal Pradesh and Punjab.
-Therefore, the law governing the slaughter of cattle in Chandigarh has the same provisions as that in Himachal Pradesh and Punjab.
+The Punjab Prohibition of Cow Slaughter Act, 1955 applies to Chandigarh, Haryana and Punjab.
+Therefore, the law governing the slaughter of cattle in Chandigarh has the same provisions as that in Haryana and Punjab.

 Slaughter of cow (includes bull, bullock, ox, heifer or calf), and its progeny, is totally illegal.
 The export of cattle for slaughter and the sale of beef are both illegal.
 This "does not include flesh of cow contained in sealed containers and imported", meaning that restaurants in the states can serve beef, if they can prove its meat has been imported into the state.
-The law also excuses the killing of cows "by accident or in self defence".
+The law also excuses the killing of cows "by accident or in self defense".
 Consumption is not penalized.
 Anyone violating the law can be punished with imprisonment up to a maximum of 2 years or fine up to ₹ 1,000 or both.
 The law places the burden of proof on the accused.
 The crime is treated as a cognizable and non-bailable offence.

 Chhattisgarh

 "Chhattisgarh Agricultural Cattle Preservation Act, 2004" applies to the state.
-The operative sections of the Act prohibit slaughter of all agricultural cattle; possession of the beef of any agricultural cattle; and, transport of agricultural cattle ‘for the purpose of its slaughter… or with the knowledge that it will be or is likely to be, so slaughtered’.
+The operative sections of the Act prohibit slaughter of all agricultural cattle; possession of the beef of any agricultural cattle; and, transport of agricultural cattle ‘for the purpose of its slaughter... or with the knowledge that it will be or is likely to be, so slaughtered’.

 The Schedule lists Agricultural Cattle as: